karayabin/universe-snapshot/universe/Ling/SimplePdoWrapper/doc/api/Ling/SimplePdoWrapper/Util/MysqlInfoUtil/getAutoIncrementedKey.md

-Return the name of the auto-incremented field, or false if there is none.
+Returns the name of the auto-incremented field, or false if there is none.